OpenRTX/openrtx.github.io/compiling.md

 ## Flashing the firmware to a radio

 #### Tytera and Retevis radios
-To flash either a locally compiled firmware or a pre-build image to a Tytera or Retevis radio, the _radio\_tool_ program is used.
+To flash either a locally compiled firmware or a pre-built image to a Tytera or Retevis radio, the _radio\_tool_ program is used.
 To use it from your non-root Linux user, you need to provide the correct permissions for user-space USB access:

 ```
 sudo cp 99-openrtx.rules /etc/udev/rules.d